matter-labs/zksync-web-era-docs/docs/dev/how-to/transfer-token-l2.md

 head:
   - - meta
     - name: "twitter:title"
-      content: Transfer a token on L2 | zkSync Era docs
+      content: Transfer a token on L2 | zkSync Era Docs
 ---

 # Transfer a token on L2